d4rk-d4nph3/ejax/README.md

 # ejax

-Windows EVTX to JSON and XML converter
+Windows EVTX to JSON and XML converter.
+Comes in handy when playing blue team CTFs.

 ## Requirements